codewithsebas/app-empleados/README.md

 VITE_APP_NAME="${APP_NAME}"
 ```

+## Start your local server, you can use any of the existing servers such as XAMPP, WAMP or Laragon.
+It is necessary to have the server turned on with:

+- MySQL Database
+- Apache Web Server

 ## Execute the necessary commands to create your database and insert the necessary data (Areas and Roles).

 Runs migrations to create the database and tables automatically